MarvNC/yomitan-dictionaries/readme.md

 ## Dictionaries Sort Script

-If you install a lot of dictionaries, it can be quite the ordeal to change the sort order with the way Yomitan's UI is set up.
+If you install a lot of dictionaries and/or sync your dictionary collection across multiple devices, it can be quite the ordeal to change the sort order with the way Yomitan's UI is set up.
 I have written a script that will automatically sort your dictionaries for you.
 You can find it here: [**Yomitan Dictionaries Sort Script**](https://raw.githubusercontent.com/MarvNC/yomichan-dictionaries/master/sort-dictionaries.js).

 To use it, simply copy the script, open the Yomitan options page, open the console, paste the script, and press enter.
 It will automatically sort your dictionaries for you.